 Immediately after resection, the fresh surgical specimens were sent to the pathology department.
-Colonic specimens were opened antimesentrically by the pathologist or technician, and rectal specimens were opened on the anterior border opposite of the mesorectum, leaving the mesorectum intact.
+Colonic specimens were opened antimesenterically by the pathologist or technician, and rectal specimens were opened on the anterior border opposite to the mesorectum, leaving the mesorectum intact.
 The tumour was located, and the diameter determined.

-First, 2 mL of magnetic tracer were injected submucosally at four sites around the tumour.
-In the first 10 procedures an MRI contrast agent, Endorem® (Guerbet B.V., Gorinchem, The Netherlands), was used as magnetic tracer.
+First, 2 ml of magnetic tracer was injected submucosally at four sites around the tumour.
+In the first 10 procedures an MRI contrast agent, Endorem® (Guerbet B.V., Gorinchem, The Netherlands), was used as the magnetic tracer.
 In the remaining 18 procedures, a magnetic tracer optimized for SLN localization [18], Sienna+® (Endomagnetics Ltd, Cambridge, UK), was used.
-Endorem® consists of SPIO nanoparticles with a mean hydrodynamic diameter of 111 nm and contains 11.2 mg iron (Fe)/mL.
-Sienna+® has a concentration of 28 mg Fe/mL and the nanoparticles have a mean hydrodynamic diameter of 59 nm.
+Endorem® consists of SPIO nanoparticles with a mean hydrodynamic diameter of 111 nm and contains 11.2 mg iron (Fe)/ml.
+Sienna+® has a concentration of 28 mg Fe/ml and the nanoparticles have a mean hydrodynamic diameter of 59 nm.
 The original tracer was changed because a new tracer specifically designed for SLN localization became commercially available during the course of the study.
-Since the production of the MRI contrast agent was discontinued, it was used as an alternative.
-A gentle massage of the injection sites was performed for three minutes to promote distribution of the ex vivo tracer.
-Subsequently, an optimized dose of 0.5 - 2 mL Patent Blue V (Guerbet B.V., Gorinchem, The Netherlands) was injected at the same sites (0.5 mL/cm of tumour diameter [19]), followed by a massage of five minutes.
-The magnetic tracer was injected first, because a more difficult distribution of the viscous magnetic tracer was anticipated than with the more fluidly blue dye.
+Since production of the MRI contrast agent was discontinued, it was used as an alternative.
+A gentle massage of the injection sites was performed for 3 min to promote distribution of the ex vivo tracer.
+Subsequently, an optimized dose of 0.5-2 ml of Patent Blue V (Guerbet B.V.) was injected at the same sites (0.5 ml/cm of tumour diameter [19]), followed by massaging for 5 min.
+The magnetic tracer was injected first, because it was anticipated that distribution of the viscous magnetic tracer would be more difficult than that of the more fluid blue dye.

-After administration of the tracers the specimen was fixated in formalin (10%) for 24-72 hours.
+After administration of the tracers the specimen was fixed in formalin (10%) for 24-72 h.
 Following fixation, all LNs were harvested from the specimens according to the standard histopathological protocol.
-All harvested LNs were individually placed on the probe of a handheld magnetometer, SentiMAG® (Endomagnetics Ltd., Cambridge, UK), to select the LNs with uptake of magnetic tracer (Fig. 1).
+All harvested LNs were individually placed on the probe of a handheld magnetometer (SentiMAG®; Endomagnetics Ltd) to select the LNs that had taken up magnetic tracer (Fig. 1).
 The probe was balanced in air (away from any magnetic material) before each measurement to compensate for any drift of the signal.
-The signal is proportional to the amount of magnetic tracer [18, 20] and was used for the quantification of tracer uptake.
-An SLN was defined as a lymph node with uptake of magnetic tracer.
-If more than three nodes with tracer uptake were identified, the three nodes with the highest SPIO uptake were designated as SLNs.
-Blue nodes were also defined as SLNs, if more than three blue nodes were detected and the first three blue nodes closest to the tumour were selected as SLNs.
-This definition is similar to the definition used by Faerden et al [21].
+The signal is proportional to the amount of magnetic tracer [18,20] and was used to quantify tracer uptake.
+A SLN was defined as a lymph node with uptake of magnetic tracer.
+If more than three nodes with tracer uptake were identified, those with the highest SPIO uptake were designated as SLNs.
+Blue nodes were also defined as SLNs, if more than three blue nodes were detected the first three blue nodes closest to the tumour were selected as SLNs.
+This definition is similar to that used by Faerden et al. [21].
 A procedure was considered successful if at least one SLN was identified.
 If ITCs and/or micrometastasis was found in a LN, but not in one of the SLNs, this was considered to be a false negative result.